 Infinite Scrolling requires reports to be designed in a certain manner.
 If the conditions are not met, users will need to manually step through the rows instead.

 Reports must have a visible detail section, a defined sort order, and utilize a data source that supports range selection.
-Reports cannot contain interactive sorts or filters, Top N filters, crosstabs, collapsible groups, cross-source or Cartesian joins, in-memory aggregate functions such as RunningSum, custom functions, or server events that use the full data set (OnDataCombined).
+Reports cannot contain interactive sorts or filters, Top N filters, CrossTabs, collapsible groups, cross-source or Cartesian joins, in-memory aggregate functions (e.g. RunningSum), custom functions, or server events that use the full data set (e.g. OnDataCombined).

-Note: Default supported data sources include Oracle, MySQL, DB2, Informix, SQL Server, and Postgres.
+Default supported data sources include Oracle, MySQL, DB2, Informix, Microsoft SQL Server, and PostgreSQL.

 "RowRangeMethodString" property for each source.
-See Constants: Range Limit for valid values.
+See Constants and Enumerators: wrRowRangeSqlMethod for valid values.